By Dr. Jim Dahle, WCI Founder

-I am often asked whether it is better to take a job as an employee or a job as an independent contractor or some other version of being self-employed.
+I am often asked whether it is better to take a job as an employee or accept a job as an independent contractor or some other version of being self-employed.
 The short answer is “it depends.”
 The best answer may be “both.”
 Let me explain.

 Upsides of an Employee Job